fraserk/fraserk.github.io/_posts/2017-10-4-Laravel-and-VueJS-Pagination.md

                     </table>
 </template>
 ~~~
-Here is the vue methos looks like, with the ajax calls to  to laravel.
+Here is the vue methods looks like, with the ajax calls to  to laravel.

 ~~~
 <script>
     export default {